rodan/atlas430/README.md

   * *Analog Devices AD7789* adc IC
   * *Cypress FM24xxx* i2c FRAM IC
   * *Texas Instruments TCA6408* IO expander
-* Makefile-based build, source code tag file and document generation, code static scan
+* Makefile-based build, tag file and document generation, code static scan
-* a Makefile driven collection of unit tests for different drivers
 * shell scripts for checking the build environment, flashing uCs, version incrementation, RTC initialization
+* a Makefile driven collection of unit tests for the drivers above

 ### software requirements

-the entire development is done on a Gentoo Linux using makefiles, vim, the ti toolchain and gdb. while none of those are a requirement to making the library part of any msp430 project, it happens to be the beaten road. the library can be used in the following ways:
+the entire development is done on a Gentoo Linux using makefiles, vim, the TI toolchain and gdb. while none of those are a requirement to making the library part of any msp430 project, it happens to be the beaten road. the library can be used in the following ways:

 #### via a special project makefile (in a linux environment)